timebertt/kubernetes-controller-sharding/docs/getting-started.md

 spec:
   resources:
   - group: ""
-    resource: configmaps
+    resource: secrets
     controlledResources:
     - group: ""
-      resource: secrets
+      resource: configmaps
   namespaceSelector:
     matchLabels:
       kubernetes.io/metadata.name: default
 ```

-In our case, the sharded controller reconciles `ConfigMaps` in the `default` namespace and creates a `Secret` including the configmap's name prefixed with `dummy-`.
+In our case, the sharded controller reconciles `Secrets` in the `default` namespace and creates a `ConfigMap` including the secret data's checksums.
-The created `Secrets` are controlled by the respective `ConfigMap`, i.e., there they have an `ownerReference` with `controller=true` to the `ConfigMap`.
+The created `ConfigMaps` are controlled by the respective `Secret`, i.e., there they have an `ownerReference` with `controller=true` to the `Secret`.

 ## The Sharder Webhook